Korean Spinach Side Dish (Sigeumchi Namul)

 Step 1.
 Blanch the spinach following the instructions above (step 1 and 2).
 Cut and place them in a mixing bowl.

-What to serve with Korean spinach Side Dish
+Dishes to pair with Korean spinach banchan

 Store in a container in the refrigerator for up to 1 week.
 You can serve them chilled right out of fridge.
 Do not freeze.
 This dish doesn’t freeze well.